swl-x/MystiQ/Developer_process.md

-# Developer process & workflows
+# Developer Process & Workflow

-This document stablish the process and workflows as per github and gitflow good practices (in some cases simplified and relaxed), if in doubt please take a peek [here](https://medium.com/@devmrin/learn-complete-gitflow-workflow-basics-how-to-from-start-to-finish-8756ad5b7394) or [here](https://nvie.com/posts/a-successful-git-branching-model/)
+This document defines the process and workflow as per github and gitflow good practices (in some cases simplified and relaxed).
+If in doubt, please take a peek [here](https://medium.com/@devmrin/learn-complete-gitflow-workflow-basics-how-to-from-start-to-finish-8756ad5b7394) or [here](https://nvie.com/posts/a-successful-git-branching-model/).

-This practices must appear so "elite" or "cathedral style" at first, but believe me you will thanks me for teaching you this if you pretend to work for a bigger or professional soft company.
-At the end and with the time you will see how easy is to pin-point any info from the entangle of branches, issues, travis, etc.
+This practices must appear so "elite" or "cathedral style" at first, but they are intended to ensure quality and fluidity in our development process.
+At the end, and with the time, you'll see how this can help you out to pin-point any info from the entangle of branches, issues, Travis, etc.

-At first we will be easy with this but people, please catch the (git)flow ASAP.
+If you really want to collaborate with MystyQ's development, please catch our (git)flow ASAP.

-## Issues!
+## Issues

-Its all about issues, every change must have a reference issue in which the dev team can debate about, and branches that name the user and issue it's working on.
+It's all about issues.
+Every change must have a reference issue on which the dev team can debate about.
+Branches must be named after the the user name and the concrete issue he's working on.

-So if you need to do a change, fix something or add a new feature, please open an issue or feature for it.
-Once you have a issue number to work with, create a branch from latest `develop` in YOUR own fork and name it `user_t#_short_description_of_issue` see [here](https://github.com/stdevPavelmc/MystiQ/tree/stdevPavelmc_t8_travis_integration) where I created a branch named `stdevPavelmc_t8_travis_integration`
+So, if you need to do a change, fix something or add a new feature, then please open an issue or feature for it.
+Once you have an issue number to work with, go and create a branch from latest `develop` in **your own fork** and name it as `user_t#_short_description_of_issue`.
+For an example, take a look at [this branch](https://github.com/stdevPavelmc/MystiQ/tree/stdevPavelmc_t8_travis_integration).

 ## Commits

-All commits comments must start with `Refs #8, ....` where in this case the #8 refers to the issue you are working on, why? see it [here in action](https://github.com/llamaret/MystiQ/issues/8)
+Commit comments must start with `Refs #8, ....`.
+In this case the `#8` refers to the number of the issue you're working on.
+Why? see it [here in action](https://github.com/llamaret/MystiQ/issues/8).

-Hover the mouse over the name, number and comments of the commit `d4a19cd` github does a great job by linking all together, this is possible because we mentiones the issue in the branch name and also in the commit comment.
+If you go to the above link and hover the mouse over the name, number and comments of the commit `d4a19cd`, then you'll notice that GitHub does a great job by linking all together.
+This is possible because we mentioned the issue in the branch name and also in the commit comment.

-## Pull request
+## Pull Requests (PR)

-Pull request are intentions to merge some code into the main tree, you can open a pull request of your local work at any time, the only condition is that you have pushed at least a commit for an issue.
+Pull requests are intentions to merge some code or change into the main tree.
+You can open a PR with your proposals at any time, the only condition is that you have pushed at least a commit for an issue.

-In fact is a recommended practice, open an issue, analyze, make your first commit and open the pull request ride away; in this way changes will be picked by travis and CI/CD will fire to tell you if your changes are good o broke something.
+In fact, the recommended practice is to open an issue, work on it, make your first commit, and open the PR right away.
+This way, changes will be picked by Travis and CI/CD will fire to tell you if your changes are good o break something.

-**As a general rule a pulll request must end with a comment on which you mentions @llamaret and estate that the pull request is ready to merge**
+**As a general rule, a PR must include a comment on which you mention @llamaret and state that the PR is ready for review and to be merged if accepted.**

-The merge action by the repo owner (@llamaret) will automatically close the corresponding pull request and the issue just by adding a comment like this to the comment of the merge `Closing issue #8...` github will do the magic and will (if travis build is a success) close the PR and the matching issue, all in just one place.
+The merge action by the repo owner (@llamaret) will automatically close the pull request and the issue just by adding a comment like this to the comment of the merge `Closing issue #8...`.
+GitHub will do the magic and (if Travis build is a success) close the PR and the matching issue, all in just one step.

-## Travis
+## Travis CI

-This repo has travis-ci as CI/CD engine, see [https://travis-ci.org/llamaret/MystiQ](https://travis-ci.org/llamaret/MystiQ) to check the status and latest tests.
+This repo has Travis CI as CI/CD engine.
+Please, see [https://travis-ci.org/llamaret/MystiQ](https://travis-ci.org/llamaret/MystiQ) to check the status and latest tests.

-Travis is configured to use your email for notifications of success/fail on the build you triggers, in the near future we will implements github & travis notifications to the Telegram channel (pending Issue for this)
+Travis CI is configured to use your email for notifications of success/fail on the build you triggers.
+In the near future we will implements GitHub & Travis CI notifications to the Telegram channel (pending Issue for this).

 ## Deploys

-Automatic deploys to github are in the plan for tomorrow (aka ASAP) and will cover at least builds for the following distros:
+Automatic deploys to GitHub are in the plan for tomorrow (aka ASAP) and will cover at least builds for the following Operating Systems:

 - Ubuntu Bionic (works on Debian 9/10)
 - Windows

-In all cases we will try to use 32/64 bits if possible.
+In all cases, we'll try to build for 32/64 bits architectures if possible.